Project

 Improve rudder→cfengine compliance by means of ordering for directive execution.

-Added by Dmitry Svyatogorov about 7 years ago.
-Updated over 6 years ago.
+Added by Dmitry Svyatogorov almost 8 years ago.
+Updated 7 months ago.

 Status: